LquenS/ls-inventoryhud-docs/BASICS.md

 - Research containers ( Middle mouse button to UNSEARCHED text or left click to Search )
 - Hotbar/Fastuse ( Click 3-9 keys in keyboard 1-2 for first and second weapon never be manually changed! )
 - Context Menu/Attachment Menu ( Right click to item )
+- Item Split ( Start dragging a item and hold shift, finally drop the grid, Split thing will be appear on screen. )

 # I have custom images per item!
 Okey, this so easy too!